wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 should be set to `false` (the latter is deprecated, though).
 Otherwise, the backing storage will be constructor either as malloc-based or mmap-based, depending on the value of the parameter `backing`.

+### Memory Controller Initialization

+The `init()` method of the memory controller is pretty simple.
+It first calls `init()` on the link object, which will exchange the identity of the controller component with its upper level component.
+Two one-time initialization events are also sent at stage zero, namely, `class MemEventInitCoherence`, and `class MemEventInitEndpoint`.
+The first event negotiates the coherence protocol with the upper levels.
+Note notably, the controller presents itself as a memory component by setting the type to `Memory`, such that the upper level cache will identify itself as a last-level cache.
+Besides, the controller also indicates that it in inclusive, will not send write back ACKs, and that it does not track the presence of data elsewhere.